ISO 14001:2026 Explained

 The standard is structured around the Plan-Do-Check-Act cycle and contains 10 core clauses.
 The most critical requirements include:

-- Leadership (Clause 5): Top management must demonstrate commitment, establish an environmental policy, and assign roles.
+- Leadership (Clause 5): Top management must demonstrate commitment, establish an environmental policy, and support all relevant roles (not just managers).

 - Support (Clause 7): Provide resources, ensure competence, raise awareness, and control documented information.